julijan/structured/README.md

 > [!NOTE]
 > Whenever a component with server-side code is rendered, `getData` is automatically called and anything it returns is available in HTML.
 You can export all returned data to client-side code by setting `exportData = true` or you can export some of the fields by setting `exportFields = ["field1", "field2", ...]` as a direct property of the class.
 To access the exported data from client-side use `ClientComponent`.`getData(key: string)` which will be `this.getData(key:string)` within client side code.

-> [!IMPORTANT]
-> Server side `getData` will receive the following arguments:
-> - `data: LooseObject` any data passed in (either by attributes, ClientComponent.add or ClientComponent.redraw)
-> - `ctx: RequestContext` - current `RequestContext`, you will often use this to access for example ctx.data (`RequestContextData`) or ctx.sessionId to interact with session
-> - `app: Application` - your Application instance.
-You can use it to, for example, access the session in combination with ctx.sessionId

 Let's create a client side code for `AnotherComponent` and export the `betterNumber` to it, create `/app/views/AnotherComponent/AnotherComponent.client.ts`:
 ```